Mkratenstein/FlodownBot/README.md

    - View Channel
    - Read Message History

+4. **Role-Based Permissions**
+   - The bot requires specific roles to use commands
+   - Add the role IDs to the `ALLOWED_ROLE_IDS` environment variable
+   - Users without the required roles will receive an ephemeral error message

 ## Commands
+- `/testinstagram`: Test the Instagram monitor by fetching the latest post
+- `/testbluesky`: Test the BlueSky monitor by fetching the latest post
 - `/statusflodown`: Check the bot's status and last Instagram check
 - `/statusbluesky`: Check the bot's status and last BlueSky check
+- `/inviteflodown`: Get the bot's invite link with proper permissions

 ## Features
 - Monitors Instagram RSS feed every 5 minutes